 14 Attributes Of Great Coaches

-Today, because of its popularity, I am pleased to once again share a guest post from Garret Kramer of InnerSports LLC about how to be a great coach:
+For those who may have missed this posting from awhile back, I am pleased to share again a guest post from Garret Kramer about how to be a great coach:

 14 Attributes of Great Coaches

 There are many, many coaching manuals and books on the market today.
 Unfortunately, virtually all of them provide an external blueprint or "positive" guide to successful coaching and leadership.
 Very few, however, point the coach inward to an intuitive understanding that he or she already possesses.

 Below are fourteen examples of the inside-out coaching paradigm revealed in Stillpower.
 Consider these attributes of great coaches for yourself; then see how they might apply to you, your team, classroom, company, or family.

 1. Great coaches think state of mind first; behavior (including "working hard, "staying positive, and "doing the 'right' thing"), a distant second.

 2. Great coaches know that what they say pales in comparison to the state of mind from which they say it.

 3. Great coaches know that their perception of others is based solely on their own state of mind -- which is always subject to change.

 4. Great coaches set few expectations if any.
 They know better than to make players victims of their own circumstances.